Delta-9 Drink Side Effects: What to Expect and How to Avoid Them

 3. Lightheadedness and Dizziness

-Some users report minor bloating, gas, or nausea after having a THC beverage.
-Importantly, this is rarely caused by the THC itself.
+Some users report bloating or gas after having a THC beverage.
+Importantly, this is rarely caused by the hemp extract itself.

-It is usually caused by chugging 12 to 24 ounces of highly carbonated water or by consuming the high sugar and artificial syrups found in lower-quality sodas and mocktails.
+It is usually just the result of drinking 12 to 24 ounces of highly carbonated water, or of consuming the high sugar and artificial syrups found in low-quality mocktails.

 How to Avoid Side Effects (The 3 Golden Rules)